Views: 1

 Until your soul is not rejected by the king

-when will you be accepted by the king, in that place there
+when will you be accepted by the king, in that place there?

 We need to discover the magnitude of the gift we received at creation, what spirit inhabits us and gives us life, that of the Creator himself.
-It’s in discovering the smallness of his nature that the greatness of the spirit that inhabits it becomes apparent.
-When the king, the Creator, rejects us, we cannot measure the grandeur of his dwelling, the privilege of being at his court. (link: the jafâ’ experience of separation.
-In Arabic poetry and in Nezâmî’s Leyli Majnoun)
+It’s in discovering the smallness of one’s own nature that the greatness of the spirit that inhabits it becomes apparent.
+It is only when the king, the Creator, rejects us, that we can measure, by contrast, the extent of his dwelling, the privilege of being at his court. (link: the jafā’ experience of separation.
+In Arabic poetry and in Nezāmī’s Leyli Majnoun)

-Articulation of fanâ’ and baqâ, annihilation and permanence, abasement and exaltation, elevation (‘ezzat).
+Articulation of fanā’ and baqā, annihilation and permanence, abasement and exaltation, elevation (‘ezzat).

 تا نیابی در فنا کم کاستی در بقا هرگز نبینی راستی